LIVING WORLDS

 If the drama manager is what makes the story move, the memory system is what makes it cohere.
 Every exchange is written to a layered store: a short-term buffer of recent turns, a rolling mid-term summary, and a long-term vector index of past scene embeddings.
 Each NPC reads from a memory scoped to what they actually witnessed, and when two characters meet, their retrievals cross-check before the next line is generated.
 The result is a cast that can hold a forty-turn conversation, recall what happened three scenes ago, and stay consistent with each other and with themselves.

 The interesting finding was not technical.
 The pipeline works: long-context memory, image, voice, and music orchestrated in real time on a single machine.
 The harder lesson was about realism itself.
 As the AI becomes more capable of producing it, that realism can begin to conflict with the experience the player actually came for, which loops back to where the project started: story before system.
 A character only feels consistent if the author has decided, in advance, what the character is consistent about.
 The model can hold memory, but it cannot decide what is worth remembering, and that decision stays with the writer.
+And the same was true of the medium.
+Once I stopped asking a system to perform the court in real time and instead directed the models to render it as video, the drama held.
+The simplest pipeline turned out to be the one that disappeared behind the story.